USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 * :math:`PFI` is port fuel-injection
 * :math:`DI` is direct fuel injection
-* :math:`TURB` refers to turbocharging while the number represents a level-vintage (i.e., 11=level1, vintage1, 12=level1, vintage2)
+* :math:`TURB` refers to turbocharging while the number represents a boost level and vintage combination (i.e., 11=level1, vintage1; 12=level1, vintage2)
 * :math:`CEGR` is cooled EGR
 * :math:`ATK` refers to Atkinson cycle (high compression ratio) while the number refers to a compression level

-To calculate engine-related costs, the tool makes use of the input table on the engines worksheet of the alpha_package_costs_module_inputs.xlsx file.
+To calculate engine-related costs, the module makes use of the table on the engines worksheet of the alpha_package_costs_module_inputs file.
 That table is shown in :numref:`engine_cost_sheet`.

 .. _engine_cost_sheet:
 .. csv-table:: Engine Tech Costs